About the Democratic Erosion Event Dataset

 - Want to know which risk factors are most likely to predict democratic erosion?
 Test for correlations between DEED precursors and symptoms across countries and over time.

 - Want to know whether democratic erosion is more likely in countries with high levels of poverty or economic inequality?
 Merge DEED with other sources of data like the World Bank’s World Development Indicators or the UN’s Human Development Data.

-If you’re looking for examples, check out the data visualizations and descriptive statistics prepared by our students, or read the Texas A&M capstone reports from 2018 and 2019, which include ideas for more potential uses of the dataset.
+If you’re looking for examples, check out the data visualizations and descriptive statistics prepared by our students, or read the Texas A&M capstone reports from 2018, 2019 or 2020, which include ideas for more potential uses of the dataset.